 What is Sleep apnea?

 Sleep apnea is a common sleep disorder that involves repeated breathing interruptions during sleep.
-These interruptions may occur hundred of times each night, and may be the result of structural abnormalities or brain malfunctions.
-During normal breathing, air passes through the nose, past the flexible structures in the back of the throat, including the soft palate, uvula and tongue.
+These interruptions can happen many times of night due to structural abnormalities or brain malfunctions.
+During normal breathing, air passes through the nose, the throat, uvula and tongue.
 When a person is awake, the muscles hold this airway open.
 When they are asleep, these muscles relax and the airway usually stays open.
-Sleep apnea occurs when the upper airway and airflow are blocked, causing the oxygen levels to drop in both in the brain and the blood, resulting in shallow breathing or breathing pauses during sleep.
+Sleep apnea occurs when the upper airway and airflow are blocked.
+This causes oxygen levels to drop in both in the brain and blood, and results in shallow breathing or pauses in breathing during sleep.

 Causes of Sleep Apnea

 Sleep apnea occurs as a result of a partial or fully blocked airway passage in the throat.
-Certain factors that may put certain people at risk for developing sleep apnea, include:
+There are many factors that can put certain people at risk for sleep apnea.
+These include:

 - Enlarged tonsils or adenoids